RLOPaulMeier/handsup/README.md

 1. Drag and Drop the "handsup" folder in your resource directiory
 2. add "start handsup" on your server.cfg
 3. restart your server

+Update 1.0
+- fixed the bug that you cant stop the animation

+Sorry that the fix took so long :)